tylim88/Efficient-Typescript-Mororepo/README.md

 2. Zod: There are many validation libraries available, but Zod stands out with its user-friendly API and type inference approach.
 It combines validation and API schema into one, making it the heart of your API design.
 Zod is a bit slow, however, and may not be suitable for parsing large amounts of data.

 3. Prisma: Prisma is the ORM with the best type safety.
 (That being said, I am not a fan of the schema-first approach because it adds cognitive cost (the need to learn a schema language).
 I prefer a code-first approach, specifically a type-first approach (using types as schemas)).
+(Update: I [no longer recommend](https://www.youtube.com/watch?v=J2j1XwZRi30) Prisma anymore, I recommend [drizzle](https://github.com/drizzle-team/drizzle-orm#readme)

 4. tRPC: If you are using Zod, tRPC is a good choice for your server and client because it has the best type safety.
 Additionally, tRPC works best in a monorepo, which fits well with the structure of this project.